Borrow lab equipment such as microscopes, multimeters, glassware, and pH meters, in sets of ten.

 Do you know about owl pellets?
 Here is a link to our Owl Pellets Page for the details.
 Fun, and suitable for the NGSS for 3rd, 4th and 5th grades.

-This year, we assemble NGSS lessons using our equipment, for grades K-8 at Downtown Value School.
-Our professor, Dr. Ellen Harju, presents our hands-on lesson ideas to DVS teachers during an inservice session once per month, and we leave the necessary equipment there for a loan period of one month.
+Last year, we assembled NGSS lessons using our equipment, for grades K-8 at Downtown Value School.
+Our professor, Dr. Ellen Harju, presented our hands-on lesson ideas to DVS teachers during an inservice session once per month, and we left the necessary equipment there for a loan period of one month.
 Great idea, thanks to Ms. Chavez, the DVS principal!